NLxAROSA/cnd-on-tas-101-workshop/exercises/exercise-1-start.md

 * Build A Spring Boot 2 micro service that Expose a REST API on the root and return a Fortune Cookie message (String) and deploy it to Cloud Foundry.
+* Explore the functionality of the CF CLI.
+* Explore the functionality of the Apps Manager.

 ## Steps